Ankara: Ankara Ethnography Museum

-Ankara Ethnography Museum (Etnoğrafya Müzesi) is located opposite to the Ankara Opera House on Talat Paşa Boulevard, in the Ulus district.
+Ankara Ethnography Museum (Etnografya Müzesi) is located opposite to the Ankara Opera House on Talat Paşa Boulevard, in the Ulus district.
 There is a fine collection of folkloric items, as well as artifacts from the Seljuk and Ottoman periods.
-In front of the museum building, there is a marble and bronze equestrian statue of Mustafa Kemal Atatürk (who wears a Republic era modern military uniform, with the rank Field Marshal) which was crafted in 1927 by the renowned Italian sculptor Pietro Canonica.
+In front of the museum building, there is a marble and bronze equestrian statue of Mustafa Kemal Atatürk (who wears a Republic era modern military uniform, with the rank Field Marshal) which was crafted in 1927 by the Italian sculptor Pietro Canonica.